schemathesis/schemathesis/docs/extending.rst

 Hooks
 -----

-The hook mechanism is similar to the pytest's one.
+The hook mechanism is similar to pytest's.
 Depending on the scope of the changes, there are three scopes of hooks:

 - Global.
 These hooks applied to all schemas in the test run;
 - Schema.
 Used only for specific schema instance;